vishalgupta14/database-fetch-engine/README.md

 # Dynamic Query Engine – Sample Playground with `test_data_all_types`

+🎯 Purpose of This Library

+In my professional journey, I've observed a recurring challenge in enterprise software development: the persistence layer often becomes bloated with repetitive, verbose, and complex boilerplate code.
+Developers frequently write and maintain custom query logic for even simple filter and join operations — leading to code that is not only redundant but also difficult to maintain, debug, and scale.

+The core objective of building this library is to simplify and streamline query logic, empowering developers to express rich filtering and joining behavior through a single, consistent, and declarative API.
+This significantly reduces the amount of code written in both the persistence and service layers, allowing teams to focus more on business logic rather than the intricacies of query construction.

+✅ Highlights:

+🔍 You only need a filter method to perform dynamic filtering and data retrieval.

+🔄 Works for both select and delete operations.

+🧩 Entity-agnostic: supports both JPA entity-based and raw SQL table-based querying.

+🧼 Eliminates verbose DAO methods — no more findByNameAndStatusAndType() nonsense.

+📐 Clean separation of concerns: filters live in your request model, not your DAO implementation.

+🧠 Built to be intuitive, composable, and easy to learn — yet powerful enough to support advanced scenarios like complex joins, nested conditions, and pagination.

+This library is the result of real-world pain points — crafted not for academic interest but to serve real backend engineers who want a cleaner, more expressive way to build data access logic that just works.

 This document showcases how to test all supported filter scenarios against a sample PostgreSQL table `test_data_all_types` using a Spring WebFlux + JOOQ-based query engine.

 ## 📂 Table Schema